Luke 9:42-45

 Listen, the fault is in us when we don’t draw near to Christ, right?
 When he tells us, Jesus says, “Come to me, all you who labor and are heavy laden,” why do we hesitate?
 Why do we draw back?
 Our reluctance to ask questions of the one who describes himself in that context as “gentle and humble in heart,” it reveals something about us, not about him.
 It reveals our sin.
 It just points to how desperately we need Christ.

 The fact that these disciples lacked understanding, verse 45, that the meaning was concealed, that they lacked perception, they declined to ask any further on account of their fear, this is illustrating Luke’s point in this whole text.
 The disciples, then, like all of us now, we need to listen carefully, deeply, often to Jesus Christ, and it needs to come from a listening of faith, of believing, of trusting the one who spoke.
+We need to gaze upon his majesty.
+We need to meditate deeply on his words, listen to his sayings.
+We need to listen predetermined orientation of belief.
+And when we do, we’re going to find ourselves grow in the knowledge and understanding of the truth.

 We will find the meaning of Scripture revealed to us wide open.
-We’ll gain greater spiritual perception, and that will encourage us to keep coming to Christ, to keep asking our questions, to get help with all of our needs because the more we learn about him, the more we see there is no reason to ,to fear, fear, and every reason to run to him.
+We’ll gain greater spiritual perception, and that will encourage us to keep coming to Christ, to keep asking our questions, to get help with all of our needs because the more we learn about him, the more we see there is no reason to fear, and every reason to run to him.
 We’ll see him as he is, as our Savior and our friend, our merciful High Priest, our gracious Lord.

 Now for the disciples, here, they could not discern all that we’ve just been talking about until after the death, and the burial, and the resurrection, and you know what?
 For those disciples who believed, they were there to see his resurrection glory.
 One disciple who heard this at the time was Judas Iscariot.
 He never believed.
 He was not there to see Christ’s resurrection glory.
+But the rest were.
+All the evidence they saw, all the testimony they heard, all the words they didn’t understand, everything became clear to them in perfect congruity, perfect harmony, perfect fulfillment, no contradiction whatsoever.

 You know what’s interesting?
 Everyone who witnessed the rejection, the suffering of Christ, everyone witnessed that, believer and unbeliever alike.
 Everyone saw his crucifixion.
 Everyone heard what he said on the cross, watched him die, believers and unbelievers alike.
 Believers and unbelievers alike knew where his body was buried, where they’d laid his dead body in the tomb.
 Only believers saw the resurrected Christ.
 Jesus only showed himself to those who believed.
 God kept his resurrection glory hidden from the unbelieving mind.